 Affordable multi-family housing rebates:

 Enbridge is also offering up to $200,000 in rebates under their affordable multi-family housing program to owners of affordable housing units.
-These rebates are for upgrading to energy-efficient HVAC equipment like boilers and water heaters, but there are other incentives available as well.
-Available until November 30, 2022.
+These rebates are for installing/upgrading to energy-efficient like:

-- Energy assessment: up to $8,000 for conducting an energy assessment
+Plus, you can get up to $8,000 per building for conducting an energy assessment.

-This is open to electricity customers in Ontario who meet the income eligibility criteria.
+This is open to electricity customers in Ontario—both homeowners and renters—who meet the income eligibility criteria.
 Depending on your income and your home, you could be eligible (for free) to get:

 - ENERGY STAR light bulbs